jmerkel/Loan-Risk-Prediction_Supervised-Machine-Learning/README.md

 LendingClub - Supervised Learning

 ### Summary
-In this challenge, we used different Supervised Machine Learning Algorithms to predict of a loan is considered risky.
+In this challenge, we used different Supervised Machine Learning Algorithms to predict if a loan is considered risky.
 In total, 4 methods were used: Random Oversampling, SMOTE oversampling, Cluster Centroids undersampling, and SMOTEEN combination sampling.

 ### Analysis
 In this analysis, we are looking at a few different metrics to judge each prediction method: